-Cosmocreole talks to talented artist and illustrator Chantale Grange who runs The Art Soothe Instagram page and website www.theartsoothe.com.
-The aim of her Instagram page is to provide art that soothes hence the caption ‘Soothing your way through the chaos’.
+Cosmocreole talks to a talented artist and illustrator, Chantale Grange, who runs The Art Soothe Instagram page and website www.theartsoothe.com.
+Her Instagram page aims to provide art that soothes hence the caption ‘Soothing your way through the chaos’.

 “Life is full of chaotic information, stress and pressures that sometimes you need to adopt an activity that brings calmness and serenity to your mind and body.
 And that is exactly what painting does for me.”